 Posted by Willy Franzen on October 14, 2012.
-Positions below updated every five minutes.
+Jobs updated daily.

 I was nearly kicked out of preschool.
 Some kid bit me, and I responded by biting other kids.
 I’m not sure what my mom said, but she convinced the school to let me stay.
 It doesn’t sound like that big of a deal, but it may have been a very important moment in my life.
 Early education has a huge effect on educational outcomes, so there’s a decent chance that the negative effects of not going to preschool would have followed me through the rest of my life.
 That’s the kind of problem that many children from low-income families encounter–though it’s because they never even got to go to preschool not because they got kicked out.
 Jumpstart is attacking this problem head on–they are “the only national supplemental program that leverages the power of community and adult-child relationships to build the key language and literacy skills children need to take on the world.”
 They’re based in Boston, MA and working in Massachusetts, Rhode Island, New York, New Jersey, Connecticut, Washington, DC, Georgia, Pennsylvania, Illinois, Texas, Missouri, California, Florida, and Washington.